kenhanscombe/ukbtools/docs/_site/index.md

 > __Memory and efficiency__
 >
-> To reduce you memory usage, you could save your new UKB dataset with `save(my_ukb_data, file = "my_ukb_data.rda")`.
-Load the dataset with `load("my_ukb_data.rda")`.
-A UKB dataset from my largest UKB fileset which included a 2.6 GB .tab file took a little under 2 minutes to create with `ukb_df`.
-The associated .rda file was 138 MB and loaded in a little under 1.5 mins.
+> I recommend saving your new UKB dataset with `save(my_ukb_data, file = "my_ukb_data.rda")`.
+You can load the data with `load("my_ukb_data.rda")`.
+To create a UKB dataset from my largest UKB fileset which included a 2.6 GB .tab file took about 1 min 15 sec; loading the same dataset after the `save` procedure, took about 20 seconds.
+The saved file was about 138 MB.

 <br>

 ## Multiple downloads